bradhowes/keystrokecountdown/src/articles/cocoapods/index.md

 ```

 This would work well within Xcode *and* when I embedded the resulting framework by myself without any CocoaPods
 integration.
-However, when I tried to move over to buidling a CocoaPods repo for the SDK, I quickly encountered
+However, when I tried to move over to building a CocoaPods repo for the SDK, I quickly encountered
 crashes because resources were no longer found in this bundle.
 Frantic Google searches showed that this was not
 uncommon: the fix was to look *inside* the bundle for another one which would then contain the actual resources,
 something like this: